MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 22: 28.10.19
+* Continued my React course (44%).
+Learned more about Redux plus destructuring.
+* Did some javascript and a lot of HTML and CSS at work.
+That was fun.
+Flexbox is really beginning to stick.
+I work a lot faster now.

 ## Day 21: 27.10.19
 * Started the next section in the Udemy React course (43%).
 It is about Redux, which is a way to handle state for more complex apps.
 * Did a couple of fCC Redux challenges as I was going through the Udemy course.
 I find that having several sources when learning something new actually helps me grasp it faster.